This listing has one of the 10 most popular offers available in Romania

 In the next morning, you will pack your stuff and ride along the forest trails and roads through the wild forests of Transylvania.
 In this gorgeous forest, you can enjoy the spectacular view over the Carpathian Mountains and tracks of wolves or bears that are commonly found along the trails.
 In the afternoon, you will arrive back at the guesthouse.

 On your last ride for the week, you will ride for about three hours in a loop around Sinca Noua through wild forests and beautiful meadows where you can enjoy the canters and the great scenery.
-You will back for a late lunch and to continue in the afternoon to the nearby Bran Castle, which is commonly known as the Dracula’s Castle.
+You will back for a late lunch and to continue in the afternoon by minibus to the nearby Bran Castle, which is commonly known as the Dracula’s Castle.
 However, you will learn that the history is much more exciting than the legend.

 After breakfast, pack the luggage and back to Bucharest.